lzukw/WirelessDisplayClient/WirelessDisplayClientGUI/README.md

   displaying status-information.

-Furthermore, there are two boolean-properties `CMainWindowViewModel.onnectionEstablished` and `MainWindowViewModel.StreamStarted`, which are bound to the IsEnabled-Attribute of the above described window-elements.
+Furthermore, there are two boolean-properties `MainWindowViewModel.ConnectionEstablished` and `MainWindowViewModel.StreamStarted`, which are bound to the IsEnabled-Attribute of several of the above described window-elements.

-When theuser closes the window, the method
-`MainWindowViewModel.OnWindowClose` is called.
+When theuser closes the window, the method `MainWindowViewModel.OnWindowClose` is called.

-Remark: It is not necessary to understand the code of this application, but the bindings between `MainWindowViewModel` and the `MainWindow`-view are established by:
+Remark: It is not necessary to understand the fololowing explanation, but the bindings between `MainWindowViewModel` and the `MainWindow`-view are established by: